Higher and foundation tier

 e.g. Beech trees are tall trees with fairly shallow roots, and this shallow root system means they cannot tolerate

-prolonged hot dry conditions such as those which are bound to be present in a world experiencing global warming.
+prolonged hot dry conditions such as those which are likely to be present in a world experiencing global warming.

 is evidence that the amount of hot water carried by the Gulfstream is reducing and it may even stop altogether.